-Material in computer simulation is Steel AISI 4340, heat capacity at constant pressure 475[J/(kg\K)], thermal conductivity 44.5[W/(m\K)], coefficient of thermal expansion alpha 12.3 [1/K], density 7850[kg/m], Young's modulus 205e9[Pa] and Poisson's ratio 0.28.
+Material in computer simulation is Steel AISI 4340, heat capacity at constant pressure 475[J/(kg\K)], thermal conductivity

-Simulation chosen fine an element size, number of degrees of

-freedom is 111852 and complete mesh consists of 16522 elements as shown in Fig.3.
+44.5[W/(m\K)], coefficient of thermal expansion alpha 12.3 [1/K], density 7850[kg/m^3], Young's modulus 205e9[Pa] and Poisson's ratio 0.28.
+Simulation chosen fine an element size, number of degrees of freedom is 111852 and complete mesh consists of 16522 elements as shown in Fig.2.
+Figure3 (left) shows finite elements distributed on the face width of two gears and on the surfaces of gears as well (right).
+In the beginning of simulation we prepared a solidworks files contain two spur gears in mesh after worth we make a program simulation prepared to receive live link for solidworks.
+Steady state thermal analysis is carried out on gear teeth of different sizes of commercial gear-boxes under different operating conditions to predict the temperature distribution [2].

-Fig.3 Shows fine mesh of two spur gears.
+Fig.2 Shows fine mesh of two spur gear.